 Likewise, as Solicitor General, she has forcefully championed Obama's continuation of Bush's long-term detention without trial of Guantanamo prisoners; of Bush's detention of prisoners in Afghanistan with no judicial review at all; and of Bush's use of the "state secrets" doctrine to fend off lawsuits over Bush's warrantless wiretapping program.
 Kagan has also apparently helped shape Obama's plan to use congressionally revamped military commissions to try some terrorism suspects and other broad claims of presidential power.

 Of course, it is Kagan's job as Solicitor General to defend Obama's policies even if she disagrees with them.
 But she has given no hint that she disagrees.

 also complain that Kagan never compiled much of a record of aggressively championing liberal causes during her years as a law professor.
 Some say she was too friendly as dean of Harvard Law School to conservatives and did not recruit as many women and minorities for the faculty as diversitycrats desired.

 Speaking as a moderate independent, I like everything about Kagan that the left dislikes.
 To borrow from my friend Harvey Silverglate, a leading Boston lawyer who champions both civil liberties and an old-fashioned liberal's brand of political incorrectness, "they want people who look different but think alike."

 Kagan seems to be a woman who thinks for herself.

 Stuart Taylor talks with The Atlantic's Bob Cohn about the nominee's record, why Scalia likes her, and what people don't get about the Supreme Court.
 Watch the video here.

-Stuart Taylor Jr., a contributing editor for National Journal, is teaching a course on the news media and the law at Stanford Law School.
+, is teaching a course on the news media and the law at Stanford Law School.